 Lily shook her head.
 She didn’t trust herself to speak.
 Thankfully, with Scorpius, she didn’t really have to.
-He’d been one of Albus’s best friends since they’d started Hogwarts, and despite being two years older than her, he’d always treated her like a friend.
-He’d even stuck up for her when Rose told her to stop being a baby the last time James ended up in St. Mungo’s, and Lily knew that he hated arguing with Rose.
+He’d quickly become one of Albus’s best friends in their first year, and despite being two years older than her, he’d always treated her like a friend.
+He’d even stuck up for her when Rose told her to stop being a baby the last time James ended up in St. Mungo’s, and Lily knew how much he hated arguing with Rose.

 The nice thing about Scorpius was that he understood why she was so unhappy and frustrated with the state of her family.
 He wasn’t especially happy about the Weasley clan’s tendency toward reckless, wild careers, either.
 She knew that he was still uncomfortable with Rose’s joining James and Victoire at the Dangerous Creatures Bureau, and she suspected that he rather wished Albus would wake up one day and decide that he didn’t want to be an Auror after all.

 Lily glanced up at the doorway that led to James’s room to make sure it was empty.
 “We get in, and he immediately starts talking about how great his job is, how brilliant Rose was—” Out of the corner of her eye, she could see Scorpius twitch.
-“Sorry,” she said quickly, looking up.
+“Sorry.”

 Rose and James had both been there for the confrontation with the trolls.
 Rose, however, had made it out in much better shape.
 She hadn’t even needed to stay overnight.